What are the benefits of an EAP program?

 - Overall spend: The U.S. Department of Labor reports that for every dollar invested into an EAP, an organization sees a return of $5-$16.

-Employee retention: Studies have shown that employees stay longer at organizations when they have a positive relationship with their co-workers.
+- Employee retention: Survey results have reported that employees stay longer at organizations when they have a positive relationship with their co-workers.
 When a workforce has access to workplace conflict management and resources for other personal issues, it empowers individuals with the tools to address and resolve struggles to cultivate positive relationships with their co-workers.

 How has COVID-19 impacted the use of EAPs and telehealth?